fllorara/fllorara/README.md

 ## Hi there 👋🏻

-I'm Flora!
-One of my favorite hobbies is reading, and what I enjoy most about analytics is figuring out what the numbers are telling me and how to turn that information into something clear and meaningful 📚
+I’m Flora!
+One of my favorite hobbies is reading, and I think that’s part of why I enjoy analytics too.
+I like figuring out what the numbers are telling me and how to turn that information into something clear and meaningful 📚

 ### A little about me: